Jacob-Barhak/MIST/README.txt

 1. Install StarCluster
  http://star.mit.edu/cluster/docs/latest/installation.html
 2. Follow the instructions on  http://continuum.io/blog/starcluster-anaconda
-3. If you have not done so already follow the Quick Installation for Linux/OSX from above on your machine
+3. If you have not done so already follow the Simple Installation Instructions from above on your machine
 4. Install the nfsshare.py plugin by copying the file  https://github.com/scrappythekangaroo/StarClusterPlugins/commit/775500618279f2fd83e2b7365b5c86cf07e11975 to the StarCluster plugins directory.
 5. Change the config file to include all plugins of interest and add plugin parameters.
 At the end of setup the "Configuring StarCluster Plugins" section in the config file should have the following lines: